Can massage help with shoulder pain?

 There are many possible causes of shoulder pain.
 You may have heard terms like shoulder impingement, frozen shoulder, bursitis, rotator-cuff injury or tear, all of which can cause painful symptoms, and limit your ability to move your arm properly.

-Sometimes you can put your shoulder pain down to an injury but often it can creep up on you gradually over time, and before long you are in pain and finding it difficult to move your arm in a normal and pain-free way.
+Sometimes your shoulder pain will be due to an injury but often it can creep up on you gradually over time, and before long you are finding it difficult to move your arm in a normal and pain-free way.